ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.smartmeter/README.md

 ### 0.3.0 (11.02.2017)
 * We now should be quiet stable

-### 0.2.x
-* Public release of Adapter after forum Tests
-* remove all additional logging
-* enhance Adapter config screenxw
-* Add possibility to overwrite serial connections settings and also D0 Mode for devices that send a wrong identification
-* update smartmeter-obis library for memory optimizations

 ### 0.1.1
 * Update smartmeter-obis library to 0.2.5 to add Serial Timeout for Request/Response protocol